pegasone/pegasone.github.io/index.md

 ![Figure 24](/img/img030.png)

-The clear "winners" are Czech Republic, Belgium, and Netherlands.
+The clear "winners" today are Czech Republic, Belgium, and Netherlands.